hpc/pavilion2/docs/README.txt

    test suite config file with at least one test (or job) stanza in it.
 An example exists in the docs directory.
    You only need to define what is different from the default test suite config file because the user test suite config file will inherit everything that is not explicity changed from the default config file.
-   This is basic YAML, where a new test stanza is defined when a new id is encountered at the begining of a new line.
+   This is basic YAML, a new test stanza is defined when a new id is encountered at the begining of a new line.

    So.... the recommended approach to this is:
      1) create a directory someplace to place your test_suite config files.
      2) copy the Example default test suite to this directory and name it default_test_config.yaml.
 Tweak it only where appropriate.
-        HINT : quite possibly only the results root directory definition may need to change.
+        HINT : quite possibly only the root results directory definition may need to change.
      3) cd to this directory.
      4) copy the default config file to a new file (for example, my_test_config_suite.yaml)
      5) strip all the entries from this new file down to only the specific entires you need changed.
         Only the id, name, source_location, and run:cmd parts are required to be in each new stanza.
         The id must be unique for each stanza.
      6) At this point you should have at least two files in this directory.
-The default one (the exact name is important) and your new one (the name is not important, but should end with ".yaml").
+The default one (the exact name IS important) and your new one (this name is NOT important, but should end with ".yaml").

   - Type "pth view_test_suite ./my-test-config-suite.yaml" to see how your new test suite file is "folded" with the default file.
 Add as may test stanzas as needed.